heytian/graph-theory-urbanism/README.md

 A geospatial project utilizing parallel ArcGIS (sDNA, ArcPy) and Python (NetworkX) workflows to triangulate results for graph theory simulations of cities.

-In progress from June to September 2025, as part of a research collaboration between the Massachusetts Institute of Technology (MIT) and the Vilnius Academy of Arts (VDA) under the New European Bauhaus (NEB) Interdisicplinary Initiatives and MIT International Science and Technology Initiatives (MISTI).
+In progress from June to September 2025, as part of a research collaboration between the Massachusetts Institute of Technology (MIT) and the Vilnius Academy of Arts (VDA) under the New European Bauhaus (NEB) Interdisciplinary Initiatives and MIT International Science and Technology Initiatives (MISTI).

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->